 All Emory University students are required to provide documentation of all required immunizations using the Emory University Student Health Services Immunization Form by the deadlines established by each school or academic unit.
+This pertains to full-time, part-time, online, and non-degree seeking students.

-Public Health students who fail to complete the required vaccination, exemption, or declination forms will be blocked from first semester Add/Drop/Swap and from pre-registration for their second term of enrollment.
+Public Health students who fail to complete the required immunization forms will be blocked from first semester Add/Drop/Swap and from pre-registration for their second term of enrollment.